Find Trade Colleges

 $26,202 Avg Student Debt

 Husson does not offer a discount to in-state students, so the average tuition and fees for all undergraduates is $21,090.
 This amount may be reduced if you receive financial aid.
-By the time they get their bachelor’s degree, students from this school have racked up an average of $26,202 in student loans.
+On average, bachelor’s degree students take out $26,202 in loans while pursuing their degree.

-Some students may be able to take online classes at Husson.
+If you are interested in distance education, be sure to check with the school since Husson does offer online classes for certain majors.
 Of all the undergraduates enrolled at the school during the 2020-2021 academic year, around 68% took at least some of their classes online.

 View Best Bachelor’s Degree Trade Bachelor’s Degree Schools Nationwide >